aeraposo/Data-410-Raposo/project2.md

 ```
 <img src="./mse_rfr_min_samp_split_plot.png" width="400"><br/>
 **Concluding remarks:**<br/>
 In this example, random forest appears to have slightly out-performed lowess in modeling car miles per gallon (MPG).
-After graphing both models’ predictions (blue - lowess, red - random forest) along side the true data values, I conclude that both models are comparable in their overall utility and are ultimately very similar.
-Given the range of y (MPG) values in the testing data (10, 44.6) and MSEs of ~15.5 raise some concerns about the accuracy of both models.
+After graphing both models’ predictions (blue - lowess, red - random forest) along side the true data values (y), I conclude that both models are comparable in their overall utility and are ultimately very similar.
+Given the range of y (MPG) values in the testing data (10, 44.6) and models' MSEs of ~15.5, I questioned the accuracy of both models.
 As visible in the aforementioned graph, random forrest offers a more smooth model that contributed to a slightly lower MSE, however, it is clear that the elevated MSEs were influenced by the high variance in y (MPG) among testing observations.
 From this example alone, one cannot deem a single method “better” than another but rather that each has their own strengths that cannot be fully encompassed by the limited testing performed above.<br/>
 <img src="./lowess_tau=0.01_plot.png" width="400"><br/>